SSWConsulting/SSW.Rules.Content/rules/groups-in-microsoft-365/rule.md

 ### Distribution groups

 Distribution groups are the way to go if you just want to be able to email a number of people at the same time.
-They lack the collaboration features of a Microsoft 365 group, but sometimes you don't need the extra bits.
+They lack the collaboration features of a Microsoft 365 group, but sometimes you don't need these extra bits.

 It's also worth noting that Distribution groups can be [upgraded to Microsoft 365 Groups](https://learn.microsoft.com/en-us/microsoft-365/admin/manage/upgrade-distribution-lists?view=o365-worldwide), so you can change your mind later.